 Going through a divorce is challenging.
 However, after years of marriage, a couple may come to that point where divorce is the only viable option left.

-When it comes to getting a divorce, a number of avenues exist.
+When it comes to getting a divorce, there are a number of divorce tricks for men and women out of love.
 You can decide to go to court and bare it all before a judge and lawyers.
 This is often an unpleasant experience as it involves lengthy and difficult proceedings as the lawyers representing both parties aggressively argue their cases.
 At the end of the day, when the divorce proceedings are concluded, the couple’s relationship is seriously damaged.

 Another option a couple may consider is arbitration, which involves a neutral arbiter who listens to both sides and then makes a decision that is binding for both parties.
 In such a case, parties must agree to subject themselves to the decisions of the arbiter.